shinymcshine09/SnakeGame/README.md

 ## Help

-If you require any help you can email on the below email.
+If you require any help you can email on the email below.

 ## Authors